vstinner/python-security/pypi-vuln/index-2022-05-24-ctx-domain-takeover.rst

 objects.
 The captured environment variables were sent as a base64 encoded query parameter to a heroku application running at ``https://anti-theft-web.herokuapp.com``.

-Between 2022-05-14T19:18:36Z and 2022-05-24T10:07:17Z the following release below files were hosted by PyPI at various times containing this malicious payload.
+Between 2022-05-14T19:18:36Z and 2022-05-24T10:07:17Z the release files listed below were hosted by PyPI at various times containing this malicious payload.

 If you installed the package between May 14, 2022 and May 24, 2022, and your